chk713/coursera-getting-and-cleaning-data-project/README.md

 6. Converts the `activity` and `subject` columns into factors
 7. Creates a tidy dataset that consists of the average value of each variable for each subject and activity pair.

-The end result is shown in the file `tidy.txt`.